ibm-cloud-docs/vmwaresolutions/services/addingzertodr.md

 * VMware NSX-V
 {: shortdesc}

-{{site.data.keyword.vmwaresolutions_short}} offers promotions for some add-on services.
-Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
-For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).
+{{site.data.content.para-promotion-add-on-services}}

-The current Zerto version that is installed is 9.0u2.
+The current Zerto version that is installed is 9.0u3.
 {: note}

 ## Before you begin